 - Faculty Handbook (Features a sequential flow that lists all tasks needing to be completed to ensure a successful program.
 Guidelines, pull-out information, quick-reference charts and many helpful additions throughout the handbook and appendices)

 - Faculty Guide for Study Abroad Portal (how to review applications)

 - Faculty Guide for Study Abroad Portal (how to track and view applications)

 - International Programs Interest and Funding Request Form

 - Faculty Volunteer Form

 - Faculty-Led (CGE) Instructor Registration

 As a Fresno State faculty member, you have the unique opportunity to support the internationalization of your department and college by teaching abroad with USAC (the University Studies Abroad Consortium).
 Visiting Professors establish contacts with foreign colleagues, enhance their own foreign language acquisition, strengthen and support international education and study abroad on campus, diversify course curriculum, and develop international relationships for research and other purposes.
-Faculty often apply to teach in the summer or during a sabbatical.
+Faculty often apply to teach in the summer.

 - Teach two classes (semester) or one (summer or January session), in English or relevant

 foreign language, at select USAC program sites